UC-MACSS/persp-analysis/students/pezzuto_john/Full_Collaboration_Assignment.md

 Kaggle Data Sets
 ----------------

-The dataset I chose to analyze was a complete list from the 90's craze called Pokemon.
-The dataset is available [here](https://www.kaggle.com/abcsds/pokemon).The dataset includes a full list of every Pokemon created.
-It's "type", and some specific attributions about their other stats (e.g. Attack, Defense, etc.).
+The dataset I chose to analyze was a database from the 90's craze Pokemon that included every Pokemon ever created and some key stats.
+The dataset is available [here](https://www.kaggle.com/abcsds/pokemon).
+The dataset includes a full list of every Pokemon created -- each Pokemon's "type", and some specific attributions about their other stats (e.g. Attack, Defense, etc.).
 Because "type" is especially important in the world of Pokemon training (you wouldn't want to bring a fire type to a swimming pool), I decided to create a visual of the most common Pokemon types.

 #### Load Packages and Data